Physical Therapy and Rehabilitation

 Physical therapists also use electrical stimulation, hot packs or cold compresses, and ultrasound to relieve pain and reduce swelling.
 They may use traction or deep-tissue massage to relieve pain.
 Therapists also teach patients exercises to do at home to expedite their recovery.

-Specifically, the services our physical therapy program offers the following:
+Specifically, our physical therapy program offers the following services:

 - Manual therapy